-1.1.
-Related work
+1.1 Related work

-Odd Aalen was one of the first to recognize the importance of incorporating the "theory of stochastic processes" into an "applied framework of event history analysis" Aalen, Borgan and Gjessing (2008, p.457).
+Odd Aalen was one of the first to recognize the importance of incorporating the "theory of stochastic processes" into an "applied framework of event history analysis" [Aalen et al., 2008, p.
+457].
 Martingales and counting processes form the basis of this nonparametric approach.
 Nonparametric methods, however, do not adequately handle intermittent observations.
-For example, Aalen et al. (2015) consider a dynamic path analysis for a liver cirrhosis data set.
-In this study, the prothrombin index, a composite blood coagulation index related to liver function, is measured initially at three-month intervals, and subsequently at roughly 12-month intervals.
-To deal with the intermittency of observation times, Aalen et al. (2015) use the "last-observation carried forward" (LOCF) assumption.
-However, such an assumption is unsatisfactory for highly variable health processes, and can lead to biased estimates (Little et al. (2012)).
+For example, Aalen et al. [2015] consider dynamic path analysis for a liver cirrhosis dataset.
+In this study, the prothrombin index, a composite blood coagulation index related to liver function, is measured initially at threemonth intervals and subsequently at roughly twelve-month intervals.
+To deal with the intermittency of observation times, Aalen et al. [2015] use the "last-observation carried forward" (LOCF) assumption.
+However, such an assumption is unsatisfactory for highly variable health processes, and can lead to biased estimates [Little et al., 2010].

-One alternative is to consider parametric models such as continuous-time Markov processes.
-Prior work (Saeedi and Bouchard-Côté (2011); Hajiaghayi et al. (2014); Rao and Teh (2013)) has focused on estimating parametric continuous-time Markov processes under intermittent observations.
+One alternative is to consider parametric models such as continuoustime Markov processes.
+Prior work [Saeedi and Bouchard-Côté, 2011, Hajiaghayi et al., 2014, Rao and Teh, 2013] has focused on estimation of parametric continuous-time Markov processes under intermittent observations.
 Most parametric models, however, make strong assumptions about the underlying state-space process; in particular, most models assume independence among patients.
-One implication of this is that observing sharp changes in health in prior patient trajectories at a particular time since recruitment does not impact the likelihood of a similar sharp change in a future patient at the same timepoint.
-The proposed approach balances the nonparametric and parametric approaches.
+One implication is that observing sharp changes in health in prior patient trajectories at a particular time since recruitment will not impact the likelihood of a similar sharp change in a future patient at the same timepoint.
+The proposed approach in this paper balances between the nonparametric and parametric approaches.